 1 Introduction 5 2 The Disability Equality Duty for the Public Sector 7 3 Definitions of Disability under the DDA 14 4 Warm up quiz- the position of disabled people in the United Kingdom 16 5 Tradition, Medical & Social Models 19 6 Medical/Social Model thinking in schools 22 7 Medical/Social Models 23 8 Activity on Traditional/Medical/Social Models of Disability 24 9 Identify the barriers in your school or LEA for Disabled People 25 10 Existing DDA Duties in Schools 27 11 Existing duties in more detail 28 12 Activity.
 Are these cases disability discrimination?
-37 13 SEN Disability Tribunal cases upheld against schools 43 14 Secondary Examples of reasonable adjustments 46 15 Factors of schools good at making reasonable adjustments 54 16 Log of Reasonable Adjustments and Barriers 57 17 Impact Assessment of Policies and Procedures 60 18 Identifying key points of impact on disabled people of various school policies 66 19 Checklist of school policies and their impacts on disabled people 67 20 Reasonable adjustments in the classroom: a checklist 75

-21 development planning cycle /8
+37 13 SEN Disability Tribunal cases upheld against schools 43 14 Secondary Examples of reasonable adjustments 46 15 Factors of schools good at making reasonable adjustments 54 16 Log of Reasonable Adjustments and Barriers 57 17 Impact Assessment of Policies and Procedures 60 18 Identifying key points of impact on disabled people of various school policies 66 19 Checklist of school policies and their impacts on disabled people 67 20 Reasonable adjustments in the classroom: a checklist 75 21 Index for inclusion: the index process & school 78 development planning cycle

 22 Index for inclusion- Indicators 83

 23 General Statement of Inclusion QCA 85

-24 Ofstead/ISI guidance to reporting and team inspectors on learners with difficulties and/or disabilities (LDD) 93

-25 Engaging with disabled people 101
+24 Engaging with disabled people 93

-26 Start with involving disabled people 102
+25 Start with involving disabled people 94

-27 The School Access Planning Duty Template 106
+26 The School Access Planning Duty Template 98

-28 Template for a school accessibility plan 110
+27 Template for a school accessibility plan 102

-29 School access plan template & access planning project 111
+28 School access plan template & access planning project 103

-30 Evidence Gathering, data collection and monitoring 141
+29 Evidence Gathering, data collection and monitoring 132

-31 Ways of promoting positive attitudes toward disabled people for pupils 146
+30 Ways of promoting positive attitudes toward disabled people for pupils 137

-32 Disability in the media 152
+31 Disability in the media 143

-33 Word power 155
+32 Word power 146

-34 The language we use 156
+33 The language we use 147

-35 Images of disabled people 157
+34 Images of disabled people 148

-36 Representation of disabled people 158
+35 Representation of disabled people 149

-37 Identifying barriers in schools 159
+36 Identifying barriers in schools 150

-38 Prioritising Policies and Practices for Action in a Skeleton Disability Equality Scheme 160
+37 Prioritising Policies and Practices for Action in a Skeleton Disability Equality Scheme 151

-39 Answers - Warm up quiz- the position of disabled people in the United Kingdom 166
+38 Answers - Warm up quiz- the position of disabled people in the United Kingdom 157

-40 Disability discrimination in schools- responses 167
+39 Disability discrimination in schools- responses 158

-41 Resources 171
+40 Resources 163

+41 DRC Advice for Schools 169

+42 DEE/HULL Suggested Template for DES 174

-42 Course evaluation form 177
+43 Course evaluation form 188